kavia-common/brightstream-player-40604-40613/streaming_native_app/BRIGHTSCRIPT_README.md

 Notes:
 - This BrightScript project is independent of the Qt sample and does not affect CMake builds.
-- Theme colors can be adjusted in source/AppScene.brs (setupTheme()).
+- Theme colors and tokens are centralized in components/Theme.xml and source/Theme.brs.
+- AppScene instantiates RetroTheme and passes theme tokens to screens.